-DOE's proposed action is to continue to construct and, ultimately, to operate NIF, as decided in the ROD for the SSM PEIS.
-The SSM PEIS, the NIF PSA (DOE 1996a), and the technology basis report (DOE 1996b) analyzed five site alternatives and two design options (indirect and direct drive) for NIF.
+DOE decided in the ROD for the SSM PEIS to construct and operate NIF.
+The SSM PEIS, the NIF PSA (DOE 1996a), and the technology basis report (DOE 1996b) analyzed five alternative locations at four DOE sites and two design options (indirect and direct drive) for NIF.
 Those alternatives and options are not revisited in this SEIS.
-Instead, this SEIS examines continuing construction and operation of NIF in light of recently discovered PCB wastes in the NIF Construction Area and residual PCB contamination in the ETC Area.
-This SEIS also presented the results of the characterization studies that DOE conducted and completed in 1998 and 1999 pursuant to the Joint Stipulation and Order.
+Rather, this SEIS examines alternatives related to continuing construction and eventual operation of NIF in light of recently discovered PCB wastes in the NIF Construction Area and residual PCB contamination in the ETC Area.
+This SEIS also presents the results of the characterization studies that DOE conducted and completed in 1998 and 1999 pursuant to the Joint Stipulation and Order.

-2.1 NO ACTION ALTERNATIVE
+2.1 NO ACTION ALTERNATIVES

 The Council on Environmental Quality (CEQ) regulations implementing the National Environmental Policy Act (NEPA) require that an EIS consider a no action alternative (40 CFR 1502.14(d)).
-DOE has examined the no action alternative from two perspectives.
-The first defines no action as the ongoing activity of continuing to construct and operate NIF.
-The second assumes that DOE would cancel the NIF project, ceasing construction and making the site usable for another purpose.
-Section 4.2 describes the consequences of continuing to construct and operate the NIF.
-Section 4.3 describes the consequences of ceasing NIF construction.
+In this SEIS, DOE examines the no action alternative from two perspectives.
+The first no action alternative is the ongoing activity of continuing to construct and eventually to operate NIF.
+The second no action alternative is to cancel the NIF project, at which time construction would cease and the site would be available for use for another purpose.
+The latter was the no action alternative of the SSM PEIS included in the draft of this SEIS.
+Public comment on the Draft SEIS included disagreement with DOE's definition of two no action alternatives.
+Some members of the public stated that the continuing further action.
+DOE continues to describe the no action alternatives as articulated in the draft of the SEIS but has made modifications to clarify the reasoning and justification to support this discussion of no action alternatives.

-2.1.1 No Action as an Ongoing Activity (DOE's Preferred Alternative)
+2.1.1 Continuing Activity to Construct and Eventually Operate NIF (DOE's Preferred Alternative)

-CEQ has indicated that, in the case of ongoing activities, the no action alternative represents the status quo. ("[T]he 'no action' alternative may be thought of in terms of continuing with the present course of action until that action is changed" [Forty Most Asked Questions Concerning CEQ's NEPA Regulations, Question 3, 46 FR 18026, 18027 (March 23, 1981)].)
+DOE's current activities to construct and eventually operate NIF, as proposed and analyzed in the NIF Project Specific Analysis (PSA) of the SSM PEIS, represents the status quo.
+DOE believes that continuing ongoing activity is an appropriate no action alternative, and DOE has not changed this alternative to an action alternative, as requested by public comment.
+CEQ has indicated that in the case of ongoing activities, the no action alternative is appropriately represented by the status quo. ("[T]he 'no action' alternative may be thought in terms of continuing with the present course of action until that action is changed" [Forty Most Asked Questions Concerning CEQ's NEPA Regulations, Question 3, 46 FR 18027 (March 23, 1981)].)

-DOE's current action to construct and operate NIF, as proposed and analyzed in the NIF PSA of the SSM PEIS, represents the status quo.
-Under this interpretation of the no action alternative, DOE would make no changes in the design of NIF, would undertake no deviations in construction techniques, and would impose no operational changes in response to the information regarding site contamination obtained during the characterization studies completed pursuant to the Joint Stipulation and Order.
+Under this alternative, DOE would make no changes in the design of NIF, would undertake no deviations in construction techniques, and would impose no operational changes in response to the information regarding site contamination obtained during the characterization studies completed pursuant to the Joint Stipulation and Order.
+Section 4.2 describes the consequences of continuing to construct and operate NIF with respect to potential buried hazardous, toxic, or radioactive material in the Stipulated Areas.
+The NIF PSA, the SSM PEIS, and the technical basis and site comparison report (DOE 1996b) analyzed this alternative in detail with respect to all other aspects of construction and operation.